pchelicam/DiskUploader/README.md

 Also, if you have spaces in your name of the file to upload, or in name of the catalog in storage, wrap it in apostrophes.

+In addition, Disk Uploader is an utility that has these several features:
+*	upload file to catalog in storage;
+*	delete files when free space in storage is not enough;
+*	delete files to fit in specified parameters on catalog;
+*	send an email every time application works.

 ## Requirements

 Disk Uploader requires JDK 1.6 or higher.